fastai/fastpages/_posts/2020-09-23-codespaces.md

 ## Give It A Try For Yourself

-To try out nbdev yourself, start with familiarizing yourself with the [docs](https://nbdev.fast.ai/).
-When you are ready to write your own software with nbdev see the [section in the docs regarding repo setup](https://nbdev.fast.ai/tutorial.html#Set-up-Repo).
-You can also try out nbdev (after reading the docs) by contributing to most [fastai](https://github.com/fastai) projects.
+To try out nbdev yourself, start with familiarizing yourself with the [nbdev docs](https://nbdev.fast.ai/) as well as the [video tutorial](https://youtu.be/Hrs7iEYmRmg).
+When you are ready to write your own software with nbdev, see the [section in the docs regarding repo setup](https://nbdev.fast.ai/tutorial.html#Set-up-Repo).

 GitHub Codespaces can be configured with a [`.devcontainer.json`](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) configuration file.
 Details on how to configure Codespaces for your repos can be found in [the official Codespaces docs](https://docs.github.com/en/github/developing-online-with-codespaces).
 While [nbdev_template](https://github.com/fastai/nbdev_template) (referenced in the setup section of the docs) already contains what you need to get started with nbdev, you might find it useful to customize your environment even further.